dhiland/Data-Structures-Final/README.md

     - Changes to Main
         - added try-catch surrounded testing section for present and future use
-    - View and Model now both respond to clicks on the View /**
+    - View and Model now both respond to clicks on the View
+        - Tested: Cannot place walls on walls and cannot place walls on cat /**